 In contrast to the MDD, which only briefly mentions the need for PMS, the MDR provides detailed requirements for a PMS plan in Article 82.
 For class III medical devices such as pacemakers, the manufacturer must establish and maintain a PMS system to actively and systematically gather, record and analyse data on the quality, performance and safety of the product throughout its entire lifecycle, This enables manufacturers to quickly initiate any necessary measures such as product callbacks in case of any (serious) adverse events.

 When it comes to PMS, there are two types: proactive and reactive PMS.
 Reactive PMS, also called ‘Vigilance’, describes the response to a specific incident, such as a (serious) adverse event.
 For pacemakers, these could include infection at the surgical site, sensitivity to the device material or failure to deliver therapy.
 In contrast, proactive PMS tries to anticipate and prevent incidents by collecting data about the device’s performance.
-This can include surveys among end users or customers, post-CE mark clinical trials or the formation of user groups.
+This can include surveys among end users or customers, post-CE mark clinical studies or user groups.

 Clinical Evaluation Report